Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Introduction

 \section{Introduction}

-Comparing the out of sample predictive accuracy of competing statistical models in data rich environments is an essential component of data science and a key step in the workflow that aims to produce reliable forecasts of some outcome of interest or discriminate between competing hypotheses.
-A vast body of statistics research over the past decade has been concerned with developing estimation and prediction techniques that can accommodate the availability of large datasets via regularisation techniques and sparsity assumptions on the underlying DGPs (e.g., lasso and its variants).
+Comparing the out of sample predictive accuracy of competing statistical models in data rich environments is an essential component of data science and a key step in the workflow that aims to produce reliable forecasts of an outcome of interest or discriminate between competing hypotheses.
+A vast body of statistics research over the past decade has been concerned with developing estimation and prediction techniques that can accommodate the availability of large datasets via regularisation techniques and sparsity assumptions on the underlying DGPs.
 An important objective driving this literature has been to obtain accurate out of sample predictions of a response variable via suitable estimation and covariate selection techniques.

 The detection of predictability within linear regression settings has also been the subject of extensive research in the traditional econometrics literature.
 The broadly labelled topic of predictive regressions for instance has become an important field of research in its own right due to the specificities associated with economic data and the complications that these may cause for estimation, inference and prediction (e.g. persistent nature of many financial and economic predictors, endogeneity considerations, low signal to noise ratios, imbalance in the persistence properties of predictand and predictors).
-Unlike the above mentioned statistics literature however, predictive regressions as explored in econometrics have been mainly concerned with in-sample goodness of fit measures and traditional significance testing designed to explicitly accommodate these specificities, often in the context of single predictor settings (see Gonzalo and Pitarakis (2019) and references therein for a survey of this literature).
-Some of the early applied research did also highlight the importance of distinguishing between in-sample and out-of-sample predictability in the context of stock return predictability with valuation ratios and related predictors (see Pesaran and Timmermann (1995), Bossaerts and Hillion (1999), Goyal and Welch (2008)).
+Unlike the above mentioned statistics literature however, predictive regressions as explored in econometrics have been mainly concerned with in-sample goodness of fit measures and traditional significance testing designed to explicitly accommodate these specificities, often in the context of single predictor settings (see Gonzalo and Pitarakis (2019) for a survey of this literature).
+Some of the early applied research did also highlight the importance of distinguishing between in-sample and out-of-sample predictability in the context of stock return predictability with valuation ratios and related predictors (see Pesaran and Timmermann (1995), Goyal and Welch (2008)).